fastify/light-my-request/README.md

 Injects a fake request into an HTTP server.

 - `dispatchFunc` - listener function.
 The same as you would pass to `Http.createServer` when making a node HTTP server.
 Has the signature `function (req, res)` where:
     - `req` - a simulated request object.
-Inherits from `Stream.Readable`.
+Inherits from `Stream.Readable` by default.
+Optionally inherits from another class, set in `options.Request`
     - `res` - a simulated response object.
 Inherits from node's `Http.ServerResponse`.
 - `options` - request options object where:
   - `url` | `path` - a string specifying the request URL.